kittysinaga/Capstone_Project/README.md

 Explore the Jupyter notebooks or scripts in the respective folders

 ## Dependencies
-List any dependencies or libraries used in the project.
+All dependencies or libraries are contained in requirements.txt file

 ## Virtual Environment Instructions
 1. After you have cloned the repo to your machine, navigate to the project folder in GitBash/Terminal.